What is it with interviews?

 Your uncertainty doesn’t have to hold you back anymore.

-Instead, you can feel confident when you reach out to influencers.
+Instead, you can feel confident when you reach out to influencers and potential affiliates.

 You’ll know exactly how to create compelling and valuable interviews.